 I’ve written interpretations for every card in the Wild Unknown Tarot.
 As the box of the deck states, there are no rights or wrongs.
 These are simply my perspectives on the tarot card meanings.
 I hope you find them useful!

 Click here for a directory of all posts in my Wild Unknown series.

 Get a deeper perspective on the unfolding of your life.I offer private tarot readings and mentoring sessions.
 Let's work together!

-The World is one of the most enigmatic images in the Wild Unknown tarot.
+The World is one of the most enigmatic images in this deck.
 This card speaks to me in a wordless way.
 I can feel the energies of wholeness, interlocking, and integration that are traditionally associated with this card, but I have a hard time breaking down the image!
 Here’s my attempt…if you have thoughts of your own on this card, I’d be fascinated to hear them – leave a comment!

 In the center of the card we find a complex sphere made up of interconnected rings.
 In the background is a dark, starry sky.
 The sky gets lighter as we reach the bottom of the card, suggesting the duality of light and dark, conscious and unconscious.
 The imagery makes me think of life and spiritual energy concentrated together (much like our literal planet earth) and surrounded by a vast, mysterious Universe.

 The sphere’s core is a bright, emanating white.
 This reminds me of an energetic center of spirit, bursting forth to infuse all of creation.
 The second ring is comprised of flowers and seems to represent non-sentient life (plants, water, earth, fungi, etc).
 The third ring looks like snake skin and could represent sentient life (animals and humans).

 The final ring looks like an energetically colorful piano!
 This could represent the senses of unity, purpose, and LOVE that protect and complete the previous layers.
 In other words, the spiritual component.